-A group of Armenian soldiers joined anti-government protests in Yerevan on Monday, the Armenian Defence Ministry said, promising they would be harshly punished according to the law as hundreds of opposition supporters took to the streets of Armenia's capital amid rising political turmoil.
+A group of Armenian soldiers joined anti-government protests in Yerevan on Monday, the Armenian Defense Ministry said, promising they would be harshly punished according to the law as hundreds of opposition supporters took to the streets of Armenia's capital amid rising political turmoil.

 Images of hundreds of men wearing military uniforms marching with protesters had earlier appeared on a live stream of the demonstrations being broadcast on the Internet.